NirmalaPrakash/SSIS/README.md

 ## Executive Summary

-Based on the provided YouTube transcript, the primary objective is to implement an **Incremental ETL Process** that loads only **new and modified records** from the source system to the destination system using **LastUpdated/ModifiedDateTime** fields instead of loading the entire table every time.
+To implement an **Incremental ETL Process** that loads only **new and modified records** from the source system to the destination system using **LastUpdated/ModifiedDateTime** fields instead of loading the entire table every time.

 ### Key Points